Mild suspected or confirmed COVID-19:

 NB: Glucocorticoids are not recommended in patients who do not have hypoxemia requiring supplemental oxygen: no benefit and possible harm.

-- Consideration of all other investigational antivirals or immunomodulators (e.g. tocilizumab, ritonavir/lopinavir, famotidine, and convalescent plasma) should be only under ethics-approved, controlled trials.
+- Consideration of all other investigational antivirals or immunomodulators (e.g. lopinavir/ritonavir, famotidine, baricitinib, and colchicine) should be only under ethics-approved, controlled trials.

-- The use of hydroxychloroquine, or any hydroxychloroquine combinations (e.g. hydroxychloroquine plus azithromycin) are not recommended as a treatment in patients with COVID-19.
+- The use of hydroxychloroquine, or any hydroxychloroquine combinations (e.g. hydroxychloroquine plus azithromycin), convalescent plasma, and ivermectin are not recommended as a treatment in patients with COVID-19.

 - For those patients with suspected or confirmed mild to moderate COVID-19, antibiotics should not be routinely prescribed unless there is clinical suspicion of a bacterial infection.

-- For those patients with suspected or confirmed severe COVID-19, empiric antibacterial agents should be considered to treat all likely pathogens causing severe acute respiratory bacterial infection and sepsis as soon as possible, and optimally within 1 hour of initial patient assessment for patients with sepsis.
+- For critically ill patients with suspected or confirmed severe COVID-19, empiric antibacterial agents to treat all likely pathogens causing severe acute respiratory bacterial infection and sepsis as soon as possible are reasonable, and optimally should be initiated within 1 hour of initial patient assessment for patients with sepsis.
 Empiric antibiotic treatment should be based on the working clinical diagnosis (e.g., community-acquired pneumonia, health care-associated pneumonia, or sepsis), local epidemiology, and susceptibility data.

 - Use of antibacterial therapy should be judicious with a reassessment after 3 days for de-escalation and/or optimization of therapy, in accordance with the principles of stewardship, after review of the clinical status, laboratory and radiologic findings, and culture and susceptibility results.